meyangs/demo-repo3/README.md

 8. Delete a branch : git branch -d (add branch name)

-9. Get updates from a remote repository : git merge
+9. Get updates from a remote repository : git clone(url)

-10. Get and Apply updates from a remote repository :
+10. Get and Apply updates from a remote repository : git merge

-11. Send updates to a remote repository :
+11. Send updates to a remote repository : git push (url)

 12. command to download a remote repository to your computer : git clone git@github.com:meyangs/demo-repo3.git (input your ssh public key)